SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/ExtraFieldsInfo/next.md

 so.topic: reference
 ---

+# ExtraFieldsInfo.next()

 This function moves to the next field in the result.

 ## Usage

 A common usage is in the increment section in a for-loop:

     ExtraFieldsInfo efi;